pixelsdb/pixels/pixels-turbo/pixels-worker-vhive/README.md

 ## FTP Service for Debuging and Profiling

 As you can see, we have FTP related environment variables in the configuration.
-This is because the image will generate the logging file and profiling file during the execution, and the function image running inside the Firecracker microVM is temporary.
+This is because the function image will generate the logging file and profiling file during the execution, but the Firecracker microVM where the image resides is short-lived.
-Therefore, we need a permanent location to store such files for analysis.
+Therefore, we need a persistent location to store such files for analysis.

 Now our module use FTP service as a solution.
 You can follow [this tutorial](https://ubuntu.com/server/docs/service-ftp)